mborne/remote-git/README.md

 ## Description

-A lightweight PHP client providing a consistent access to hosted and self-hosted git repositories (github, gitlab,gogs).
+A lightweight PHP client providing a consistent access to hosted and self-hosted git repositories (github, gitlab, gogs and gitea).

-It targets use case such as :

-* Backup repositories from multiple sources
-* Perform checks on repositories from multiple sources (self hosted private repositories and public repositories)
-* Generate PHP SATIS configuration according to existing repositories (see [mborne/satis-gitlab](https://github.com/mborne/satis-gitlab))
+## Use cases

-Note that a small set of features is prefered to a rich API integration to allows homogenous access to remote hosting services.
+Note that a small set of features is prefered here to a rich API integration to allow homogenous access to remote hosting services.

+The original development has been realized in [mborne/satis-gitlab](https://github.com/mborne/satis-gitlab) repository to **generate a config file referencing git repositories**.

+This module is also used by [mborne/git-manager](https://github.com/mborne/git-manager#git-manager) to **backup and analyse git repositories** (for example that following files are present : README.md, LICENSE,...)

 ## Features